 At Dogrobes, we care for the safety of our dogs and their owners, that's why we recommend dogs are safely restrained in the car and have developed a harness opening in our product.
 This way, not only is your dog kept warm and dry wearing their Dogrobe and your car protected from muddy splashes, but you are committing to being a responsible driver.

-Harness access openings are available as a customisations option on all new Dogrobes. (£5.95)
+Harness Access Openings are available as a customisation option on all new Dogrobes. (£5.95)